dbeef/spelunky-psp/readme/Introduction.md

 smart watches and so on, Spelunky classic would be playable everywhere, where rudimentary subset of OpenGL settled.

 I split creating rendering context into platform-specific directories (under `/src/video`).
-There, depending on platform, I use glad for obtaining OpenGL 1.3 context on desktops or OpenGL-ES 1.0 on PSP.
+There, depending on platform, I use glad for obtaining OpenGL 1.3 context on desktops or OpenGL-ES 1.0 on PSP and Android.
-Those are 1:1 subsets of OpenGL in terms of functions they provide, so code written and run on desktop should compile, link and run successfuly on a PSP.
+Those are (almost) 1:1 subsets of OpenGL in terms of functions they provide, so code written and run on desktop should compile, link and run successfuly on a PSP.

 Using [glad](https://github.com/Dav1dde/glad) as an abstraction layer for OpenGL is deliberate.